Blueprints-org/blueprints/docs/source/codes/eurocode/ec3_1993_1_1_2016/formulas.md

 Eurocode 3: Design of steel structures
 Part 1-1: General rules and rules for buildings**

-The table presents a list of equations from the Eurocode 3 standards for steel structures, tracking their implementation status (:x: or : heavy_check_mark:) and any pertinent remarks.
+The table presents a list of formulas from the Eurocode 3 standards for steel structures, tracking their implementation status (:x: or : heavy_check_mark:) and any pertinent remarks.
 The 'Object Name' column references the corresponding Python entities inside of Blueprints.

-Total of 108 equations present.
+Total of 108 formulas present.

 | Equation number | Done | Remarks | Object name |
 |:----------------|:----:|:--------|:------------|